mya95morris/Technical-Writing-Samples/README.md

  I never really paid attention to the technical documentation that I utilized to help me along the way.
  However, when I began to realize that I had a passion for teaching and breaking down complex information into terms that everyone could understand, it became blatantly obvious to me how important these documents were.
-Certain things seem like they're just *there*, and most people don't understand that there are actual people developing these resorces that we all rely on.
+Certain things seem like they're just *there*, and most people don't understand that there are actual people developing these resources that we all rely on.

  I soon found myself trying to discover my passion.
 I'd always been great at math, but that wasn't what I wanted to do with my life.
  I needed creativity!
 I needed to express myself, and interact with others!
 But teaching wasn't for me, either.
-Working with disabled and underpriviliged students depleted my mental health and my energy.
+Working with disabled and underprivileged students depleted my mental health and my energy.
 This is when I began to study software development and data analytics.

  I've dedicated hundreds of hours to studying.
 Between work shifts, late nights,"overnighters"...
 I was addicted to learning more!
 And there was so much to learn.
 There still is, and I am dedicated to learning.